SAFE U.S. FARM-RAISED CATFISH

 U.S. Farm-Raised Catfish are some of the healthiest and safest fish in the world.
 They are raised in ponds filled with pure fresh water pumped from underground wells and are fed a gourmet diet of puffed, high-protein food pellets, made of a mixture of soybeans, corn, wheat, vitamins, and minerals.
 Farm-raised catfish have learned to feed on pellets that float on top of the ponds unlike their wild bottom-feeding cousin.

-Check out these great processors and sellers of U.S. FARM-RAISED CATFISH.
 In addition to these sources, look for the seal that says “U.S. FARM-RAISED CATFISH” in your local grocer or fish market.

 What the experts say: Food and Water Watch